CONNECT WITH:

 On Feb 1, however, Miller took to X to announce to his 625,000 followers that he was actively seeking to torpedo Judge Multack’s chances:

-“I am actively opposing Florida Judge Spencer Multack’s application to get a promotion to Florida’s Third District Court Of Appeals, and I will be activating EVERYONE I know and EVERY resource I have to stop his bid.”
+“I am actively opposing Florida Judge Spencer Multack’s application to get a promotion to Florida’s Third District Court Of Appeal and I will be activating EVERYONE I know and EVERY resource I have to stop his bid.”

 Multack abruptly filed an order recusing himself from Miller’s case “four hours” after the post, according to a letter sent to New York U.S. District Judge Analisa Torres, who is presiding over a related sex-discrimination case.